LigaData/spark/docs/sql-data-sources-load-save-functions.md

 names (`json`, `parquet`, `jdbc`, `orc`, `libsvm`, `csv`, `text`).
 DataFrames loaded from any data source type can be converted into other types using this syntax.

-Please refer the API documentation for available options of built-in sources, for example, `org.apache.spark.sql.DataFrameReader` and `org.apache.spark.sql.DataFrameWriter`.
-The options documented there should be applicable through non-Scala Spark APIs (e.g. PySpark) as well.
-For other formats, refer to the API documentation of the particular format.

 To load a JSON file you can use:

 <div class="codetabs">